 Backflow testing and repair is the first step in backflow prevention.
 This helps keep our water safe to drink and use for other household purposes.

 Eric Troudt of Troudt Plumbing, Greeley is a Certified Backflow Tester with the (ASSE) American Society of Sanitary Engineering.
-We are qualified to test, repair, and install backflow assemblies.
+That means we are a certified backflow repair company, qualified to test, repair, and install backflow assemblies.
 Troudt Plumbing also provides inspections.

 We can ensure a safely working backflow preventer for Greeley businesses.
-In fact, we'll travel to anywhere in Northern Colorado or Southern Wyoming to help you with a backflow test.
+In fact, we'll travel to anywhere in Northern Colorado or Southern Wyoming to help you with backflow preventer testing.